steinei/private-squid-squid1/README.md

 The assets are all made in Photoshop by Tommy.
 They are really cool and borderless and stuff.
 Tommy is very talented.
 What a guy.
 The stuff he makes is legendary.
 He really is the coolest guy I know.
 I think deep down, we all want to be Tommy.
 Like all the time.
 RIP Tommy.
-We miss you, and your subtle, potent, but also tastefull humour.
+We miss you, and your subtle, potent, but also tasteful humour.

 In loving memory of Tommy Squidsbrough,
 2015 - Forever